How to Prepare for a Historic Paint Analysis

 - Report and Interpretation, during which the findings of the analysis are organized and, more importantly, interpreted in order to guide the architect/owner forward down the path of restoration or conservation.

-Depending on the complexity of the original finishes and the architecture of the building, there are a few factors to consider prior to embarking on a historic paint analysis.
+No two projects are ever exactly the same: The specifics are dependent upon the complexity of the original finishes and the architecture of the building.
+With that in mind, there are a few steps that you can take to better prepare yourself for the process of conducting a historic paint analysis.

-Finishes investigations are often performed to identify the significant period in a building.
-However, with the information provided with a paint analysis, multiple campaigns may be revealed, or a new design altogether developed.
+Finishes investigations are often performed with a particular objective in mind: For example, to identify the significant period in a building.
+However, with the information provided during a paint analysis, multiple campaigns may be revealed, or a new design altogether developed.
 It’s for this reason why, when hiring a conservator to conduct a historic paint analysis, it’s important to keep an open mind that your initial plans and assumptions may change.

 A paint analysis can also help provide insight in developing a clear objective for a preservation project.
 For example, for the restoration of Grant County Courthouse, bid documents identified one decorative campaign to be reinstated.
 John Canning & Co. was the successful low bidder, and during the initial phase of the project additional investigations and paint analysis were performed where we uncovered an earlier campaign.
 This earlier campaign proved to be the original 1906 campaign and period of significance that was ultimately restored.